bhyman67/Covid-by-County/README.md

 <p align="center"> <big>Click <a href="https://covid-by-county.herokuapp.com">here</a> to run the app</big> </p>

 ### Description
-The user can select both a state and county and then generate a line graph of daily confimed cases.
+The user can select both a state and county and then generate a line graph of daily confirmed cases.

 ### Data